 In certain conditions, burning the oil off the water's surface can be the most appropriate method.
 In Arctic or ice-covered waters, for example, it might be the only option.

-But the method also produces toxic fumes which can have a negative impact on the environment.
+But the method also produces toxic fumes that can have a negative impact on the environment.
 And it comes with challenges, too.
 "It can be difficult to herd enough oil to make it thick enough to burn," said Cariglia.
 "If the oil had dispersed over many days, it would not be an option."

 Absorbents can be kinder to the environment: They act like a sponge to soak up the spilled oil.
 But they're more useful for clearing small amounts of oil on land and are not usually effective in tackling a spill out at sea.
-In fact, employing these materials on the water can create further pollution.
+In fact, employing these materials in the water can create further pollution.